 I’m in love with this Country Cinnamon Swirl Buttermilk Loaf!

 Hands down, this bread is so freaking moist (thank you buttermilk) and those swirls of cinnamon sugar are glorious!!

 I’m sorry…but I have to brag!
 Hear me out.
 You would too, if you made it or make it?
 Then you’ll see what exactly what I’m bragging about.
 Whoa…

 This is a quick bread, so mix it up and bake it away quickly after mixing it up before the effect of the leavenings begin to dissipate.
 Meaning no rise.

 After it was done, I couldn’t wait for it to cool completely.

 Sorry family, but sometimes a woman has to do what a woman has to do and take one for the team, right?

-I used Taste of Home’s recipe, but changed it up slightly by adding a little butter extract to give it a buttery flavor to go with the rich cinnamon sugar layers.
+I used Taste of Home’s recipe, but changed it up slightly by adding a little butter extract to give it a buttery flavor burst to go with the rich cinnamon sugar layers, but it’s not necessary if you don’t have it on hand.
 I also changed up the cinnamon sugar by adding in some brown sugar too, to make it even more caramelized.
 It’s a killer combination!

 Wish you were here…

 If you’re new to baking quick breads, I’d like to refer you to “Secret” Baking Confessions for Quick Breads” for special tips for baking quick breads.